Rouslan/NTracer/doc/ntracer.rst

     The source code of this package supports SSE and AVX.
 If this package is compiled for an instruction set that supports neither of these technologies, ``BATCH_SIZE`` will be equal to ``1``.
-In such a case, :py:class:`KDLeaf` wont even support instances of :py:class:`PrimitiveBatch` (passing instances of :py:class:`PrimitiveBatch` to its constructor will cause and exception to be raised) so that the ray tracer can be streamlined.
-The batch classes will still exist, however, for the sake of testing compatibility.
+In such a case, :py:class:`KDLeaf` won't even support instances of :py:class:`PrimitiveBatch` (passing instances of :py:class:`PrimitiveBatch` to its constructor will cause and exception to be raised) so that the ray tracer can be streamlined.
+The batch classes will still exist, however, for the sake of compatibility.

     Most users will not have to worry about the value of ``BATCH_SIZE`` or batch objects since :py:func:`build_composite_scene` (and :py:func:`build_kdtree`)